-The degree is a 16 month program for full-time students (3 semesters plus field work in the summer) requiring completion of 36 credits (12 courses) and a formal Master's Thesis.
+Depending on the number of courses taken each semester, the degree is a 3 or 4 semester program for full-time students (for example 3 semesters plus field work in the summer).
+The Degree requires completion of 36 credits (12 courses) and a formal Master's Thesis.

 Three core courses establish a common base of knowledge and research skills:

 Issues in Urban Studies introduces all students to urban studies and the current debates about the urban experience.

 This course examines urban political systems concentrating on the primary institutions and processes that comprise the urban political milieu.